altocodenl/tagaway/readme.md

    - If the same file exists for that user, a 409 is returned with body `{error: 'repeated'}`.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned.
-   - If there's an internal error, a 500 is returned with body `{error: ...}`.

 - `DELETE /pic/ID`
    - If the picture is not found, or if it does not belong to the user attempting the deletion, a 404 is returned.
    - If the deletion is successful, a 200 is returned.
-   - If there's an internal error, a 500 is returned with body `{error: ...}`.

-- `POST /pic/rotate`
+- `POST /rotate`
-   - Body must be of the form `{id: STRING, deg: 90|180|-90}` (otherwise, 400 with body `{error: ...}`).
+   - Body must be of the form `{ids: [STRING, ...], deg: 90|180|-90}` (otherwise, 400 with body `{error: ...}`).
-   - Pic must exist and the user must own it (otherwise, 404).
+   - All pictures must exist and user must be owner of the pictures, otherwise a 404 is returned.
+   - There should be no repeated ids on the query, otherwise a 400 is returned.
    - If the rotation is successful, a 200 is returned.
-   - If there's an internal error, a 500 is returned with body `{error: ...}`.

 - `POST /tag`
    - Body must be of the form `{tag: STRING, ids: [STRING, ...], del: true|false|undefined}`
    - `tag` will be trimmed (any whitespace at the beginning or end of the string will be eliminated; space-like characters in the middle will be replaced with a single space).
    - `tag` cannot be a stringified integer between 1900 and 2100 inclusive.
 It also cannot be `all` or `untagged`.
    - If `del` is `true`, the tag will be removed, otherwise it will be added.
-   - Picture must exist and user must be owner of the picture, otherwise a 404 is returned.
+   - All pictures must exist and user must be owner of the pictures, otherwise a 404 is returned.
+   - There should be no repeated ids on the query, otherwise a 400 is returned.
+   - If successful, returns a 200.

 - `GET /tags`
    - Returns an object of the form `{tag1: INT, tag2: INT, ...}`.
 Includes a field for `untagged` and one for `all`.